San Antonio Park Master Plan

 Community Engagement Process

 The public input process for the update was conducted over several months.
-The process followed an industry best practices approach of public meeting for general information gathering and independent surveys, followed by meeting again to communicate the results and present a variety of options for feedback.
+The process followed an industry best practices approach of public meeting for general information gathering and independent surveys, followed by a meeting again to communicate the results and present a variety of options for feedback.
 This second stage also included a second independent survey.
-Finally, all the feedback and data culminates in a preferred option which is presented to the community for feedback.
+Finally, all the feedback and data culminate in a preferred option which is presented to the community for feedback.
 Normally, this process would be conducted in a public venue and include break-out groups for particular areas of interest.
 Due to restrictions on in-person events because of the COVID-19 pandemic, these meetings were held virtually with both ZOOM and phone options.
 The meetings were conducted with language interpretation for the predominately primary languages of area residents and held on different days of the week and at different times to accommodate all interested participants.
 The City notified local community-based organizations (127) and residents within a 1-mile radius (+8,000 addresses) of the master plan’s engagement process and schedule.
-Community based organizations were requested to inform their constituencies, thus broadening the reach of the information.
+Community-based organizations were requested to inform their constituencies, thus broadening the reach of the information.
 All City of Oakland social media channels were utilized for regular updates.
 Surveys were conducted utilizing an independent vendor, Survey Monkey, which also tabulated the results.
 Additionally, a community-based effort, led by Friends of San Antonio Park (FOSAP) conducted a community engagement process focused on families and neighborhood youth, with in-person events at San Antonio Park during the Fall of 2021.
 All materials, presentations, reports, and background information were also available through the project’s dedicated website with individual inquiries answered in a Frequently Asked Questions format.
-Concerted and attentive effort was made to offer equitable and inclusive outreach to a broad range of residents, interest groups, and civic organizations.
+A concerted and attentive effort was made to offer equitable and inclusive outreach to a broad range of residents, interest groups, and civic organizations.

 SAFETY & SECURITY: Better lighting, clear circulation with good visibility, improved facilities leading to higher level of use, more people, and a more secure environment.